kunalnagarco/action-cve/README.md

 ## @kunalnagarco/action-cve

-A [GitHub action](https://github.com/features/actions) that sends Dependabot Vulnerability Alerts to multiple sources:
+A [GitHub action](https://github.com/features/actions) that sends Dependabot Vulnerability Alerts to multiple sources.

-- Microsoft Teams
-- Slack
-- PagerDuty
-- Zenduty

 **For more info and getting started, check out the [Wiki](https://github.com/kunalnagarco/action-cve/wiki).**